Staircase Calculator (Steps, Riser, Tread, Run & Headroom)

 Please enter valid height

-ℹ️Leave empty to auto-calculate
+ℹ️Leave empty to auto-calculate toward a 170 mm ideal riser.

-Enter values to calculate staircase
+Enter total height and tread depth to calculate staircase dimensions.

 What is a Staircase Calculator?